Heart Shaker

 "Heart Shaker" is a song recorded by South Korean girl group Twice.
-It was released by JYP Entertainment on December 11, 2017, as the lead single from the group's reissue of their first studio album, Twicetagram.
+It was released by JYP Entertainment on December 11, 2017, as the lead single from Merry & Happy—the group's reissue of their first studio album, Twicetagram.

 Background and release

 JYP Entertainment first teased "Heart Shaker" in the music video for "Likey".
 The words "Heart Shaker" were written on a street advertisement and an arch in the music video.
 The official Instagram post for "Likey" was also tagged with "#HeartShaker".
 On November 27, 2017, JYP Entertainment announced the release of the Christmas-inspired reissue of Twice's first full-length album Twicetagram, titled Merry & Happy, on December 11.
 The lead single "Heart Shaker" was revealed three days later.
 From December 4–11, several previews and teasers, including the song's lyrics, were released.
 The album, along with the music video for the lead single, was officially released on December 11.
 It was also released as a digital download on various music sites.

+Twice's second compilation album #Twice2, released on March 6, 2019, includes both Korean and Japanese-language versions of "Heart Shaker".
+The Japanese lyrics were written by Risa Horie, Na.Zu.Na and Yu-ki Kokubo.
+On November 7, 2023, Twice released "Heart Shaker" (Galactika Holiday Remix) as part of the Amazon Music Originals holiday soundtrack.